 Dan Ehresman, Executive Director, first moved to the forested coast of Humboldt County in 1998.
 Dan has over 15 years of experience working in the non-profit sector with numerous conservation-based organizations in Northern California – most recently serving as Executive Director of the Northcoast Environmental Center.
 He is a board member of the Rose Foundation’s Northern California Environmental Grassroots Fund and currently serves on the McKay Community Forest Advisory Group.
 He is committed to creating more sustainable communities, protecting and celebrating the ecological systems that sustain us, and supporting one another to create a more resilient future for life in all its forms – human and wild.
 Dan lives just above the shore of Humboldt Bay in Eureka and enjoys canoeing, hiking, birding, biking, gardening and building.

-Connie Low, Administrative Assistant, first moved to Humboldt in 2007 from southern California.
-Coming to Humboldt with a decade of administrative and accounting experience, she found work in a Eureka law firm.
-She was employed there for nearly 7 years while she earned an AA at College of the Redwoods and a BS in Environmental Science from Humboldt State University.
-Her studies focused on policy and the effects of land use on environmental, community, and human health.
+Connie Low, Administrative Assistant, earned an AA at College of the Redwoods and a BS in Environmental Science from Humboldt State University.
+Her studies there focused on policy and the effects of land use on environmental, community, and human health.
 Connie found NRLT when she was looking for work with an organization that serves the ecological stewardship needs of our area and strives to improve our social, ecological and economic environment for future generations.
-She enjoys live music, volunteering, learning, hiking, swimming, reading, and adventures with her nephew in Seattle.
+She enjoys live music, volunteering, learning, hiking, birding, swimming, reading, and exploring the north coast.

 Shayne Green, Projects and Stewardship Consultant, was born and raised in Humboldt County, and holds a B.A. in Natural Resource Management and Geography from the University of California at Santa Barbara and an M.A. in Biological Sciences from Humboldt State University.
 Since 1995 he has earned his livelihood "traipsing" across the privately and publicly-owned forests of northern California working as a timber cruiser, forest inventory technician, and consulting botanist.
 Shayne's goal at NRLT is to "strategically design conservation programs and build relationships that enhance the protection of the North Coast's natural landscapes, economies, and quality of life."